All Saints of North America Orthodox Church · Phoenix, Arizona

 October 18, 2022 By Fr.
 John Peck [edit]

 In the soul we find three powers: the intellect, the will, and the heart, or, as the Holy Fathers say, the intellectual, desiring and incensive powers.
 Each of them is assigned particular curative exercises by the holy ascetics.
 These related exercises are both receptive and conducive to grace.
 They need not be contrived according to some theory, but rather chosen from tested ascetic labors particularly suited to a given power: For the intellect 1) Reading and hearing the Word of God, the writings of the Holy Fathers and the lives of the God-pleasers.
 2) Studying and impressing upon yourself all the God-given truths in brief statements (the catechesis).
-3) Asking questions of those … [Read more...]
+3) Asking questions of those older … [Read more...]

 Filed Under: General [post-edit]